segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 If you're set on making AI your bread and butter, then this stuff is your jam 🙃.
 This is "I want to be an AI Researcher", "I want to be an AI Engineer", "I want to be a Machine Learning Engineer", and/or "I want to help advance humanity towards [artificial general intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence)" territory.

 It's beyond what's needed for practical application.
 The earlier resources are sufficient for being the "AI guy" at most companies.
-However, if you _really_ want to know your stuff when it comes to AI—like going from the "car guy" to the "creator of novel automotive engineering advancements guy"—these resources will help.
+However, if you _really_ want to know your stuff when it comes to AI, like going from the "car guy" to the "creator of novel automotive engineering advancements guy", these resources will help.

 ### Foundational Texts

 It might be all the rage right now, but AI isn't new.
 There have been several landmark works (many of them originating from researchers at Google, who deserve their flowers for advancing the field) that redefined what machines could do.
-To understand AI—from first principles—you need to go back and read the papers, blogs, books, etc. that laid the foundation for our present AI-crazed world.
+To understand AI, from first principles, you need to go back and read the papers, blogs, books, etc. that laid the foundation for our present AI-crazed world.
 Here are a few worth reading.
 Remember, these resources are for diving deep, way deep.
 These aren't light reads.

 > **Alan Turing:** [Computing Machinery and Intelligence](https://academic.oup.com/mind/article/LIX/236/433/986238)
 >
 Ever heard of the [Turing Test](https://en.wikipedia.org/wiki/Turing_test)?
 The test for whether a machine has reached a level of intelligence indistinguishable from a human being.
-This paper—written by legendary mathematician and computer scientist [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing)—is where it was first introduced.
+This paper, written by legendary mathematician and computer scientist [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing), is where it was first introduced.
 Published in 1950, it not only proposed the Turing Test but also delved into the possibilities and implications of what we now call artificial intelligence.
 Yes, this paper is old, but if you're trying to "know your stuff" when it comes to AI, reading its 28 or so pages is a must.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}